Unleash Your Full Potential!

 I had to live for me.

 And in my darkest of times I had hurt myself and at one point contemplated what it meant to live and be alive, and I had to learn to live for myself.
 I also had to learn to love myself.
-And it was hardest thing I’d ever done.
+And it was the hardest thing I’d ever done.

 During my journey, I had to practice gratitude for myself and I had to talk to myself and tell myself that I was enough, even when I felt broken, damaged, and weak.
 I had to learn how to grow out of feeling like I had to have acceptance from others in order to feel like I was whole.